karimdeif/multi-tenancy/documentation/vue-appid-frontend.md

-# Using App ID in a Vue.js front end
+# Using App ID in a Vue.js frontend

 ### Add App ID client SDK